 We found 8 family medicine practitioners near Tar Heel, NC.

-Dr. Michael Smith practices family medicine in Tar Heel, NC.
-He is an in-network provider for Medicare insurance.
-Dr. Smith studied medicine at SUNY, University at Buffalo School of Medicine & Biomedical Sciences.
-For his residency, Dr. Smith trained at Martin Army Community Hospital.
+Dr. Michael Smith is a family practitioner.
+He honors Medicare insurance.
+After attending SUNY, University at Buffalo School of Medicine & Biomedical Sciences for medical school, Dr. Smith completed his residency training at Martin Army Community Hospital.

-Dr. Theodore Wilson is a Tar Heel, NC physician who specializes in family medicine.
-He attended medical school at the University of Toledo College of Medicine.
-He trained at The Toledo Hospital for his residency.
+Dr. Theodore Wilson's area of specialization is family medicine.
+His education and training includes medical school at the University of Toledo College of Medicine and residency at The Toledo Hospital.

-Dr. Kimberly Hensley is a physician who specializes in family medicine.
-She takes Medicare insurance.
-Dr. Hensley attended medical school at West Virginia School of Osteopathic Medicine.
-For her professional training, Dr. Hensley completed a residency program at AnMed Health.
+Dr. Kimberly Hensley works as a family practitioner.
+Before completing her residency at AnMed Health, Dr. Hensley attended medical school at West Virginia School of Osteopathic Medicine.
+She accepts Medicare insurance.
 Dr. Hensley is affiliated with Cape Fear Valley Health.

 Conditions / Treatments